BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 Field::new('token')->hidden(); // this will not be visible
 ```

-However, you can populate the field value when the entity is stored, by using `value`:
+However, you can populate the field value when the entity is stored by using `value`:

 ```php
 Field::new('token')->value(Str::random(32))->hidden();